xuzpgroup/HaoxuanTang/LowTData/dataset processing scripts/README.md

 ## Adding data entries

-New data entries can be added to the database by the `add_entry.py` script.
+New data entries can be added to the dataset by the `add_entry.py` script.

 ## Calculating rating score of datasets